kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 Records the slash-delimited, OS-agnostic, absolute file path to an output file.
 The Orchestrator ensures the file can written to by the Function.

-When this annotation is present the Function should write it's output to the specified file, instead of stdout.
+When this annotation is present the function MUST write it's output to the specified file, the output MUST NOT be written to `stdout`.

 A function SHOULD NOT modify these annotations.